• Skip to primary navigation

 Cheese: Keep the cheese cold in the fridge until its time to dice it or shred it.
 It is much easier to slice and shred cold cheese.

 Double: You can easily double this recipe and bake in a 9x13-inch pan.
-Or, double it and bake in two 8x8-inch pans so you have one to share or one to freeze for later!
+Or, double it and bake in two 8x8-inch pans so you have one to share!

 Make-ahead: This cauliflower mash can be assembled and baked the day before, then reheated in the oven the next day.